-In an earlier post I discussed the advantages of having an onsite calibration method to verify the accuracy of thermal mass flow meters.
+I discussed the advantages of having an onsite calibration method to verify thermal mass flow meters’ accuracy in an earlier post.
 Recently I shared how the largest flowmeter manufacturer handles in-situ verification, and here I discuss another manufacturer’s in-situ validation attempt.

 A popular thermal mass flow meter manufacturer claims to have a feature that “validates the flow meter’s calibration accuracy by testing the functionality of the sensor and associated signal processing circuitry.”
-This manufacturer suggests that the operator can validate flow meter calibration while the meter is still in in the pipe at operating conditions by simply pushing a button.
-The company claims that in three to four minutes the operator will receive a pass or fail message and the data is stored in the meter.
+This manufacturer suggests that the operator can validate flow meter calibration while the meter is still in the pipe at operating conditions by simply pushing a button.
+The company claims that the operator will receive a pass or fail message in three to four minutes, and the data is stored in the meter.

-While the meter is being “validated,” an integrated circuit within the meter regulates the signal to the sensor.
+While the meter is being “validated,” an integrated circuit within the meter regulates the sensor’s signal.
 Data is collected and compared to the original factory calibration records.
 If the data matches within a customary range of tolerance, the meter is apparently validated.
-A validation certification, can even be produced if a software tool is used to activate the process.
+A validation certification can even be produced if a software tool is used to activate the process.

-While this company claims the meter’s accuracy is validated by testing the sensor functionality, the only thing that is verified is that the flow meter is working properly, not that it’s accurate.
-Without having a way of testing at a known flow point, there is no way to confirm if the meter is truly in calibration.
-In contrast, Sage uses “no flow” (0 SCFM) as a known, dependable and repeatable flow point – and with our digital circuitry, any known flow point, even 0 SCFM is an indicator of the absolute calibration curve.
-The other drawback for this company’s method is that you cannot verify if the sensor is clean or dirty.
-When the sensor is dirty the meter continues to measure flow producing inaccurate data, and the operator never knows.
+While this company claims the meter’s accuracy is validated by testing the sensor functionality, the only thing verified is that the flow meter is working properly, not its accuracy.
+Without testing at a known flow point, there is no way to confirm if the meter is truly in calibration.
+In contrast, Sage uses “no flow” (0 SCFM) as a known, dependable and repeatable flow point – and with our digital circuitry, any known flow point, even 0 SCFM, is an indicator of the absolute calibration curve.
+The other drawback of this company’s method is that you cannot verify if the sensor is clean or dirty.
+When the sensor is dirty, the meter continues to measure flow producing inaccurate data, and the operator never knows.

-In the Sage Metering In-Situ Calibration method, a “no flow” condition is easily created with the use of an isolation valve assembly, and if the sensor is dirty the meter will not pass the calibration check.
-This gives the technician a chance to inspect and clean the sensor, and recheck the calibration.
+In the Sage Metering In-Situ Calibration method, a “no flow” condition is easily created using an isolation valve assembly.
+If the sensor is dirty, the meter will not pass the calibration check.
+This gives the technician a chance to inspect and clean the sensor and recheck the calibration.